Your Readiness Score uses data from nine contributors to indicate how ready you are for the upcoming day.

 This contributor compares the change in your previous night's body temperature to your average, long-term nighttime body temperature.

 For long-term averages, temperatures between 95.9 - 99.3°F (35.5 - 37.4°C) are considered normal.
 Daily fluctuations in body temperature are typical, but when they extend beyond your personal average, you’ll see a decrease in your Readiness Score.
-Significant changes to your body temperature may indicate illness or a change in pregnancy status and menstrual cycle phases.
+Significant changes in body temperature may indicate illness or other physiological strain, the luteal phase of the menstrual cycle, or a change in pregnancy status.
+These changes will affect the Readiness Score if they extend beyond personal baseline temperatures.

 To learn more, check out our article on Body Temperature.